FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-03-29-EVENT-FAM-printing-ceramics-workshop.md

 imageoriginal: ""
 ---

-This workshop will explore the possibilities of 3D printing using a basic paste layer deposition extrusion process.
-While the workshop will start by using clay as a print material participants will be urged to explore the potential to use other materials.
+This workshop will explore the possibilities of 3D printing using a only looking at the strengths and weaknesses of the extrusion ceramic 3D printing with clay, from generating digital files to preparing clay and then printing.
 All participants must have a laptop.
 Admission is free, but space is very limited.
 Contact us fablab@saul.ie

-Jonathan Keep is a UK-based artist noted for his freethinking approach to pottery and the ceramic form.
-Jonathan pushes the boundaries of his medium with a creative convergence of ceramics, multimedia, virtual reality and 3D printing. http://www.keep-art.co.uk.
+Jonathan Keep is an independent practising artist potter and a leading exponent of studio based ceramic 3D printing.
+His ceramics are recognizable for a strong sculptural quality and emphasis on form.
+The shapes of his pots are generated in computer code.
+He has developed this working process out of an interest in the way computer code can mimic natural codes, patterns and growth structures.
+A graduate of the Royal College of Art, London he exhibits internationally and lectures, undertakes artist residencies and workshops in the UK and abroad.
+Jonathan initiated the widely popular ‘Make Your Own Ceramic 3D Printer’ project. http://www.keep-art.co.uk.

 ---
 <br/>